 Testing free T4 and T3 can tell you how much of these thyroid hormones are ‘free’ and available to the body.
 It also tells you how much T4 is converting to the more potent T3.
 Low T3 indicates poor peripheral conversion of T4 to T3.

 T3 acts on almost every cell and organ in the body.
 As a consequence, low T3 leads to a range of hypothyroid symptoms.

 WHY Test ‘Reverse T3’ (What Does This Tell You)?

 Yes, if you have been under enormous stress, or have been feeling unwell for some time you should check reverse T3.
 In fact, I believe the reverse T3 blood test is essential to effectively diagnose, and manage a thyroid disorder.

-High reverse T3 triggers many of the common symptoms associated with a sluggish thyroid.
+Too much reverse T3 triggers many of the common symptoms associated with a sluggish thyroid.
 It’s important to know that only a specific test for reverse T3 can identify high levels in the blood.
-Excess reverse T3 is produced in response to enormous physical or emotional stress, long term illness, yo-yo dieting, or a chronic iron deficiency.
+High reverse T3 is associated with long term stress, chronic illness, yo-yo dieting, or a chronic iron deficiency.

 You can learn more here: Why You Need To Know About Reverse T3 Dominance

 How To Check If Your Thyroid Is Under Autoimmune Attack